MRHRTZ/Anon-Chat/README.md

 - Run ( npm start )

 ## Note
-- You can change sessions or owner at src/settings.json
+- You can change sessions and owner at src/settings.json
-- For different session you can type ( node . yoursessionname )
+- For different session you must change session name at settings

 ## Contact Me
 - <a href="https://wa.me/6285559038021">WhatsApp</a>